Rules and Terms

-Green software Foundation, a non-profit registered with the Linux Foundation under nonprofit number - EIN: 46-0503801 (hereinafter referred to as the “Green software Foundation”), with the organization of a Challenge as set out below; the Challenge shall take place from 13 of October to 10 of November of 2022 via the website available here (hereinafter referred to as the “Challenge”).
-Green software Foundation shall be considered as the organizer of the Challenge (hereinafter referred to as the “Organizer”).
+Vector Space AI, registered in the state of Delaware, with the EIN registration number 87-3044116, based in San Francisco, CA (hereinafter referred to as the “Vector Space Biosciences”), with the organization of a Challenge as set out below; the Challenge shall take place from 15th of August to 26th of September of 2022 via the website available here (hereinafter referred to as the “Challenge”).
+Vector Space AI shall be considered as the organizer of the Challenge (hereinafter referred to as the “Organizer”).

 In this document:

 “Prizes”: refers to the prizes awarded to the Winners at the end of the Challenge.

 “Overview”: refers to the specifications determined by the Organizer, which may include the deadlines, the prizes, the guidelines and themes to be complied with by all Innovators contributions.

 “Challenge”: refers to the challenge that is the subject of the Rules, as organized by the Organizer.

 “Intellectual Property Rights” means all the following ownership legal rights, worldwide, whether registrable or unregistrable, and whether registered or unregistered, with respect to any designs, trade secrets, copyrights, works of authorship, neighboring rights, mask works, Know-how, Software and all the industrial rights, such as trademarks, industrial designs or patents;